New Orleans plans to spiff up as host of next year's Super Bowl

 Road and drainage improvements and the use of state police to help the New Orleans Police Department combat crime are among the efforts.

-As for infrastructure, Michael Hecht, the president of a local economic development nonprofit, was recently tapped to coordinate the preparations.
-He listed scores of projects planned or under way, including street and sidewalk repairs, lighting improvements and repairs to the aging system of stormwater street drains and pumps that are under constant strain to prevent flash floods.
+Michael Hecht, the president of a local economic development nonprofit who was recently tapped to coordinate local Super Bowl preparations, listed scores of infrastructure projects planned or under way.
+They include street and sidewalk repairs, lighting improvements and repairs to the aging system of stormwater street drains and pumps that are under constant strain to prevent flash floods.

 He also noted efforts by the city and local advocates to close down and clean up homeless encampments and provide safter housing for those in need.